Thorolf13/form-validation-manager/README.md

 ### Simple, lightweight model-based validation for Vue.js

 > Inpired by vuelidate
->> This plugin usage is very similar of vuelidate
+>> This plugin usage is similar of vuelidate
 >
 > Why a new plugin ?
 >> Instead of vuelidate this one allow fine error report and custom messages\